daskeyboard/daskeyboard-applet--montastic/README_ENDUSER.md

 # Montastic

-Montastic monitor URLs and sends you an email when a website goes down.
+Montastic monitor URLs and sends an email when a website goes down.

 This applet displays Montastic alarms on the Q device: